huangyh45/PhyloAln_manu/README.md

 ### File content
 #### lifetree
-Data and scripts used in the analyses of the simulated dataset across tree of life.
+Data and scripts used in the analyses of the simulated dataset across tree of life to conduct a comparative analysis of the alignment performance between PhyloAln and Read2Tree using different omic data, sequencing technologies, coverages, and species across tree of life.
 Files and directories:
 - CDS_trim: 46 single-copy gene alignments among 15 species using OrthoFinder + MAFFT + trimAl
 - OGs_treelife_read2tree: Read2Tree result alignments